dddictionary/kaggle/README.md

 # kaggle_abrar

-This is a repo sotring my kaggle writeups as I go.
+This is a repo storing my kaggle writeups as I go.